Digestive Enzymes vs Probiotics – Differences Explained

 How Can I Get More Digestive Enzymes?

-Our body produces digestive enzymes regularly, but you could consider taking an extra dose of digestive enzymes if it’s clear that digestive enzymes are deficient in your gut.
+Our body produces enzymes regularly, but you could consider taking an extra dose of enzymes if it’s clear that digestive enzymes are deficient in your gut.

-You can get additional digestive enzymes from digestive enzyme supplements or by increasing the intake of food rich in digestive enzymes.
-Pineapple, papaya, raw honey, bananas, avocado, kimchi, kiwifruit, ginger, and mango are some of the food items rich in digestive enzymes.
+You can get additional enzymes from digestive enzyme supplements or by increasing the intake of food rich in enzymes.
+Pineapple, papaya, raw honey, bananas, avocado, kimchi, kiwifruit, ginger, and mango are some of the rich food.
 (3)

 Are There Any Side Effects for Taking Digestive Enzymes?

 People taking digestive enzymes often complain of swelling around mouth/throat, itching or tightness in the chest, wheezing, and breathing problems.

 Some people are also allergic to digestive enzymes.
 So, it’s a good idea to consult your physician before taking any enzyme supplements.
 I am not a medical professional and nothing in this guide is medical advice.(4)